Chilorio: Preparation

-For the preparation of chilorio as it is prepared in Sinaloa, it is very important that all of its ingredients are of good quality.
+For the preparation of chilorio, as it is prepared in Sinaloa, it is very important that all of its ingredients are of good quality.

-Pork meat, chile pasilla and spices (such as garlic, salt, cumin, oregano) are used.
-The meat is put to cook in a container according to the amount of pork that is going to be prepared; once the meat is cooked, it is mixed with the paste of the other ingredients that have been prepared previously, and it is begun to stir with a wooden shovel until meat and paste are totally integrated; it is continued stirring until the meat and other ingredients are already integrated and have the reddish color of the chili.
+Pork meat, chile pasilla, and spices (such as garlic, salt, cumin, and oregano) are used.
+The meat is put to cook in a container according to the amount of pork that is going to be prepared; once the meat is cooked, it is mixed with the paste of the other ingredients that have been prepared previously, and it is begun to stir with a wooden shovel until the meat and paste are totally integrated; it is continued stirring until the meat and other ingredients are already integrated and have the reddish color of the chili.

-It is served with corn or flour tortillas (very popular in northern Sinaloa) to prepare the taquitos, with lettuce, enchiloza sauce, pickled onion and lime.
+It is served with corn or flour tortillas (very popular in northern Sinaloa) to prepare the taquitos, with lettuce, enchiloza sauce, pickled onion, and lime.

 Consumption

 It is mainly consumed in northern Mexico, but with industrial packaging in cans or plastic bags it has reached all corners of the country.
 The approximate cost of a quarter of machaca and a quarter of a kilo of chilorio is approximately $150.00 in the City of Mazatlán, according to people from this city.
-It is prepared either in wheat or corn tortilla tacos accompanied by guacamole or red sauce, in enchiladas, in cakes or accompanying a salad with avocado.
+It is prepared either in wheat or corn tortilla tacos accompanied by guacamole or red sauce, in enchiladas, in sandwiches or accompanying a salad with avocado.

 In the state of Sinaloa this product is so versatile that it can be eaten stewed with just a little onion or scrambled with eggs.